Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Reciprocal formulation of colloidal diffusion

 The Hückel limit, for which $\bm U_c^* = 0$ in the fluid region, thus corresponds to the case of vanishing hydrodynamic cross-coupling between the colloidal diffusion flux and the thermodynamic forces in the fluid.
+Based on the assumption of uniform gradients, we also conclude that the standard scalar form of the Onsager reciprocal relations cannot account for active motion.

-To obtain analytical expressions for the auxiliary hydrodynamic tensors, we may consider the dilute limit where the representative volume element $\mathcal V$ consists only of one colloid suspended in a solution, such that $\nu_m=\nu_c$ and $N_c=1$.
-Assuming uniform viscosity ($\eta=\eta^b$), the friction tensor of a spherical, homogeneous colloid of hydrodynamic radius $R$ is given by
+To obtain analytical expressions for the auxiliary hydrodynamic tensors, we may consider the dilute limit where the diffusion of a single colloid can be studied inside an unbounded solution.
+Assuming uniform viscosity ($\eta=\eta^\text{b}$), the friction tensor of a spherical, homogeneous colloid of hydrodynamic radius $R$ is given by

 where the hydrodynamic slip parameter $s=(1+2l_\text{slip}/R)/(1+3l_\text{slip}/R)$ takes the value $1$ for a no-slip boundary condition and $2/3$ for a perfect-slip boundary condition.
-To leading order, the backflow required to satisfy Eq. (\ref{eq:-16}) decays with $1/L$, where $L$ is the mesoscopic length scale.
-By letting the boundaries of $\mathcal V$ tend to infinity from the colloid, the auxiliary hydrodynamic tensors then take the familiar forms for an unbounded solution:
+To leading order, the backflow required to satisfy Eq. (\ref{eq:-16}) decays with $1/L$, where $L$ is the macroscopic length scale.
+In an unbounded solution, the auxiliary hydrodynamic tensors therefore take the familiar forms: